ScaryPoppins/shelfie1/README.md

 ## Step 3
 It's time to write your GET endpoint so you get the list of products from the database.

 * Open server.js and create the entry point for the endpoint.
-The url should be '/api/allproducts'.
+The url should be '/api/inventory'.
 * Create the function for this endpoint in controller.js.
 Set up your endpoint to just send a string (I recommend 'It worked!!!
 Woohoo!!!') so you can make sure the endpoint works before worrying about the database.
 Remember to set a status code as well.
 * Make sure `nodemon` is running and open up Postman to test your endpoint.
 Once you get your test string back you're ready to move on.
 * Open SQLTabs and write a query to get all the products from the table.
 Make sure to test it.
-* Create a sql file in your db folder named 'get_all_products'.
+* Create a sql file in your db folder named 'get_inventory'.
 Copy the query you wrote in SQLTabs into the file and save it.
 * Go back to the function you wrote in your controller and remove the test response.
-Replace it with the database function get_all_products.
+Replace it with the database function get_inventory.
 Now set up the resonse to send the products that come out of the database (with a status code of course).
 * Go back to Postman and test your endpoint again.
 This time you should get a list of products.

 ## Step 4